Building Reef Resilience Through Invasive Algae Removal and Urchin Biocontrol in Kāne‘ohe Bay

 Native Sea Urchin Biocontrol

-Although the Super Sucker is effective at removing the bulk of the invasive algae, the algae can return within six months if nothing is done to stop it.
-In order to prevent the algae from growing back, DAR operates a sea urchin hatchery at their Anuenue Fisheries Research Center.
-These native “collector urchins” were once plentiful in Kāne‘ohe Bay, but their populations have declined over the last few decades.
+Although the Super Sucker was effective at removing the bulk of the invasive algae, the algae can return within six months if nothing is done to stop it.
+In order to prevent the algae from growing back, DAR operates a collector urchin hatchery at their Anuenue Fisheries Research Center.

 The state has successfully reared T. gratilla from the larval stage all the way through to adulthood.
 The hatchery has been producing approximately 5,000 urchins each month, and they are working to dramatically increase that number to keep pace with the rate of invasive algae removal.
 The urchins are transplanted directly onto the reefs to graze after the Super Sucker has removed the majority of invasive algae.
 Because the urchins will not cross the sandy areas between reefs, they are likely to stay put; they can also be re-collected and moved to other patch reefs if necessary.
+As of 2023, DAR is still managing the hatchery, and recently outplanted their millionth collector urchin.

 Juvenile collector urchin being outplanted to the reef. © Hawai‘i DLNR